solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 databases, and more.
 JMeter provides a GUI and a CLI, and it can export test results in a variety of formats, including HTML and JSON.

-The image below demonstrates one approach to operate JMeter at scale using Azure Container Instances.
+The image below demonstrates one approach to operating JMeter at scale using Azure Container Instances.
 The `jmeter-load-test` pipeline manages the test infrastructure and provides the test definition to the **JMeter Controller**.